alexdroste/tableapp/docs/Client_code/actions/comments.md

 <a id="changevote"></a>

 ## changeVote(entryId, commentId, vote) ⇒ <code>object</code>
-Creates action for changing a users vote on an entry.
+Creates action for changing a users vote on a comment.

 **Kind**: global function
 **Returns**: <code>object</code> - action